LBoyle/pollate/README.md

 Fixed the route for adding a user to a poll, added select field on edit page, can use this form for new I think as well

 It doesn't prevent duplicates as it is, so it freaks out when there are duplicate users added to a poll

+Now added create poll page, just with title, you would then go and edit the new poll to add users